Meet Dr. Chuck F. Betters

 Dr. Chuck F. Betters, founder of MARKINC

-After graduating from the University of Delaware at the age of twenty-one, Dr. Betters and his wife, Sharon, moved to Philadelphia where he pastored Wissahickon United Methodist Church while attending Eastern Baptist Seminary.
-He then pastored Logan United Methodist Church in Philadelphia as his family grew to three children.
-He then moved to Delaware to pastor Red Lion Evangelical Church, where his family grew to four children.
-Eight years later, Dr. Betters served as Pastor of Glasgow Reformed Presbyterian Church in Bear, Delaware, from 1986 – 2016.
-During this time he earned his Doctoral degree from Covenant Seminary.
-He has four children and fourteen grandchildren and one great-grandchild.
-Dr. Betters is the author of Teaching Them Young, and Harlots & Heroines and co-authored Treasures of Faith with his wife, Sharon.
+After graduating from the University of Delaware at the age of twenty-one, Chuck and Sharon moved to Philadelphia, where he pastored Wissahickon United Methodist Church while attending Eastern Baptist Seminary.
+He later pastored Logan United Methodist Church in Philadelphia before moving to Delaware to serve at Red Lion Evangelical Church.
+In 1986, Chuck became Senior Pastor of Glasgow Reformed Presbyterian Church in Bear, Delaware, where he faithfully served until his retirement from pastoral ministry in 2016.
+During those years he also earned his Doctor of Ministry degree from Covenant Seminary.

 Chuck and his family at "Cousins Camp 2011"